jcpsantiago/thearqivist/README.md

 The Arqivist is a Slack bot which you can summon to create a Confluence page with the contents of a message thread, or a channel.

+## Requirements
+To run The Arqivist yourself you need
+* admin access to a Confluence account
+* admin access to a Slack workspace
+* a running instance of The Arqivist + a Postgres database

 ## Installing in Slack
 WIP